gate-computer/gate/C.md

 	uint8_t states[0]; // Variable length.
 }
 ```
-> Service discovery reply or notification, received with
+> Service discovery response or state change notification, received with
 > `GATE_PACKET_CODE_SERVICES` code.   *count* is the total number of discovered
 > services; *states* is a concatenation of all previously and newly discovered
 > services.
 A state item contains service state flags